 Improving touchpoint experiences with surveys

-For example, many people won’t bother contacting tech support if there’s a flaw in your online checkout process.
+Consider this: Many people won’t bother contacting tech support if there’s a flaw in your online checkout process.
 If they can get through the process, they’ll deal with the inconvenience and move on without giving you feedback.
 And inconvenient experiences are just one of many factors that contribute to diminished customer trust.

 However, when a customer is specifically asked to give feedback, they’re more likely to share their frustrations, including an inconvenient checkout experience.
 If you don’t know about these points of frustration, you won’t be able to solve the problems and ease the experience for new and returning customers.

-You can then analyze and act on that customer feedback to improve or optimize an individual touchpoint or series of touchpoints based on the verbatim customer insights.
+For example, with Net Promoter Score (NPS) surveys, you can customize your NPS question and send the survey at particular touchpoints to assess and measure loyalty.
+Through an NPS software, you can then analyze and act on that customer feedback to improve or optimize an individual touchpoint or series of touchpoints based on the verbatim customer insights.

+You can also ask for feedback to measure customer effort along the customer journey.
 Reduced customer effort – i.e., less friction at customer touchpoints – is a key driver of customer retention.
-With Delighted Customer Effort Score (CES) surveys, you can measure customer effort and take action to improve it.
+With Customer Effort Score (CES) surveys using a CES software, you can measure customer effort and take action to improve it.